enkidevs/curriculum/spreadsheets/spreadsheets-intermediate/importing-data/excel-file-types.md

 Here are some things you can do with macros:
 - apply different colors at the end of every month to your profit table to easily see the changes in profit
-- create different formatting options (bold, italic, text color change, and so on)
+- format (bold, italic, highlight, and others) text or cell groups with the press of a key
 - create a specific graph from a selected range of cells
 - and many others...